LukasGG1/Map-Moving-Player-test/README FOR HELP.txt

 T = Town as location and multiple building or place. <--- coming soon S = Shop as location and shops <---- coming sooner
-Q = Quest Giver <----- Coming soon t = Trainer for gaining abilities. <---- coming soon or it will take long time to make coding this.
+Q = Quest Giver <----- Coming soon t = Trainer for gaining abilities. <---- coming soon. it will take long time to make coding this.